-- fill the need. - volunteer opportunities and get matched with those seeking to volunteer in those areas. - Develop drop-in projects for volunteers to contribute at the best availability. - Track, map, and report on the volunteer opportunities annually. - system, such as "landscaping by the numbers." - volunteer efforts by the numbers. - increasing reach. - Work with partners to collaborate on volunteer opportunities. - the city. - Increase the reach of volunteer events by telling the story of how volunteers benefit from participation.
+- Advocate for Park Pride to develop an annual volunteer opportunity calendar that includes identified parks, facilities, amenities and/or areas, along with the improvement, in advance of promotion. - Identify expertise needed for each volunteer opportunity, and promote to draw in residents who can fill the need. - Use online tools such as volunteermatch.org or handsonatlanta.org that allows organizations to post volunteer opportunities and get matched with those seeking to volunteer in those areas. - Develop drop-in projects for volunteers to contribute at the best availability. - Track, map, and report on the volunteer opportunities annually. - Develop messaging for volunteers to help make the connection between their efforts and the parks system, such as "landscaping by the numbers." - Encourage volunteers to post on social media and provide them the details of the event and volunteer efforts by the numbers. - Provide volunteers with promotional items that will get recognized and create conversation, thereby increasing reach. - Work with partners to collaborate on volunteer opportunities. - Track and report on the number of volunteer opportunities, number of volunteers, and benefits to the city. - Increase the reach of volunteer events by telling the story of how volunteers benefit from participation.